mwpowellhtx/nngcpp/README.md

 ## Welcome to C++ NNG

-This library is at its core a C++1y compliant wrapper around the [next generation nanomsg](http://github.com/nanomsg/nng) SP protocol.
+This library is at its core a C++1y compliant wrapper around the [next generation nanomsg](http://github.com/nanomsg/nng) Scalability Protocol (SP).
 As NNG is a work in progress, so too must this repository necessarily be considered a work in progress.

 ### Supported platforms